- General Information

 - Materials are available for research by appointment only Monday through Friday 9 AM - 12 PM and 1 PM - 5 PM.

 - ICFA is closed for lunch from 12 PM to 1 PM.
-Notify an ICFA staff to coordinate your schedule.
+Please notify ICFA staff to coordinate your schedule.

 - Researchers, including Dumbarton Oaks staff, fellows, and readers, are welcome to use the archival collections in ICFA.
 Guests are not permitted.